-\ Based on fully phased-in requirement including fully phased-in impact of IFRS 9. \\ Pro forma fully phased-in min.
-CET1 requirement in 2019 of 4.5%, capital conservation buffer of 2.5%, SIFI requirement of 3%, countercyclical buffer of 0.1% and CET1 component of Pillar II requirement. \\\ Assuming unchanged positions and market volatility.
+^{} Based on fully phased-in rules including fully phased-in impact of IFRS 9.
+Pro forma fully phased-in minimum CET1 requirement in 2021 of 4.5%, capital conservation buffer of 2.5%, SIFI requirement of 3%, countercyclical buffer of 0.1% and CET1 component of Pillar II requirement.